MKhayralla/news_website_fullstack/README.md

-#  Full Stack Trivia API
+#  Full Stack NEWS API

 The project is an educational project . it is a demonstration of API development techniques using spring boot framework .